Tomobobo710/MCP-Codebase-Browser/readme.md

 copy_file       | Create copies of files
-read_lines      | Read a specific line or set of lines edit_lines      | Edit a specific line or set of lines backup_codebase | Backs up the entire Projects directory list_backups    | Lists available backups restore_codebase| Restores a backup
+read_lines      | Read a specific line or set of lines edit_lines      | Edit a specific line or set of lines backup_codebase | Backs up the entire Project directory list_backups    | Lists available backups restore_codebase| Restores a backup